-In the US, hard economic data released in the first guarter continued to show persistent economic growth alongside stubbornly abovetarget inflation in the US.
+In the US, hard economic data released in the first quarter continued to show persistent economic growth alongside stubbornly abovetarget inflation in the US.
 However, soft indicators appeared to capture the early negative impacts of the new administration's policy erraticism and aggressive cost cutting.
 Consumers, for one, have grown decidedly more cautious in the face of the prevailing uncertainty.
-Consumer confidence as measured by The Conference Board has declined for four consecutive months, and its expectations index-which captures consumers' short-term outlook for income. business and labor-market conditions-fell to a 12-year low in March and sits well below the threshold that usually signals coming recession.5 A survey from the University of Michigan indicated similarly crumbling sentiment,6 while the New York Fed's latest consumer data revealed notable pessimism across prospects for household finances, employment, loan delinguencies and credit access.7
+Consumer confidence as measured by The Conference Board has declined for four consecutive months, and its expectations index-which captures consumers' short-term outlook for income, business and labor-market conditions-fell to a 12-year low in March and sits well below the threshold that usually signals coming recession.
+A survey from the University of Michigan indicated similarly crumbling sentiment, 6 while the New York Fed's latest consumer data revealed notable pessimism across prospects for household finances, employment, loan delinguencies and credit access.7

 Business attitudes have also darkened.
-On Main Street USA, the NFIB Small Business Optimism Index depicted waning confidence in the economy and high and rising uncertainty in what the future holds.8 Globally, business confidence in the year ahead approached post-Covid lows in March, with US manufacturing Purchasing Managers' Index (PMI) slipping to below 50 indicating expectations of contracting
+On Main Street USA, the NFIB Small Business Optimism Index depicted waning confidence in the economy and high and rising uncertainty in what the future holds.8 Globally, business confidence in the year ahead approached

-- 1. Source: FactSet; data as of March 31, 2025. - Source: FactSet; data as of March 31, 2025.
-2 - З. Source: Reuters; data as of March 21, 2025 - 4 Source: Reuters; data as of March 4, 2025. - Source: The Conference Board; data as of March 25, 2025.
-5 - 6.
-Source: University of Michigan; data as of March 28, 2025. - Source: Federal Reserve Bank of New York; data as of March 10, 2025.
-8 - Source: NFIB; data as of March 11, 2025.
+- Source: FactSet; data as of March 31, 2025. - Source: FactSet; data as of March 31, 2025. - Source: Reuters; data as of March 21, 2025 - Source: Reuters; data as of March 4, 2025. - Source: The Conference Board; data as of March 25, 2025. - Source: University of Michigan; data as of March 28, 2025.
+Source: Federal Reserve Bank of New York; data as of March 10, 2025. - Source: NFIB: data as of March 11, 2025.